 “Ehr, sorry, about what?”

 They continued to make their way through the crowded chaos of the Great Hall, finally getting through the swarm of bodies and taking their places at the Gryffindor table.
-Lily greeted and waved to the friends that she hadn’t seen over the summer, and waited for the hand to clasp over her heart once again and begin squeezing.
-But even through the handfuls of condolences that poured in, despite her own fear that she was forgetting her parents too easily, the happiness of being home
+Lily pushed back the tangle of emotions playing within her and sent a wave to the friends that she hadn’t seen over the summer.
+And even through the handfuls of condolences that poured in, despite her own fear that she was forgetting her parents too easily, the happiness of being home hummed through her.

 Her eyes danced over the staff table as they all waited for the Headmaster to appear, and fell upon a new face.